LukeClancy/podlarm/README.md

 setup:

-  -podcasts downloaded in a specific folder, I highly recomend vlc and earwolf rss for downloading podcasts, but any vlc media file works aslong as it in the right direcory.
+  - podcasts downloaded in a specific folder, I highly recomend vlc and earwolf rss for downloading podcasts, but any vlc media file works aslong as it in the right direcory.

-  -music in another folder that will play after podcast (for instance if podcast was almost over and it plays out) folders customset in podlarm.json
+  - music in another folder that will play after podcast (for instance if podcast was almost over and it plays out) folders customset in podlarm.json

 Optional download steps for podcasts: